-- Performing substantive testing over journals posted by management based on a variety of risk criteria arising from our fraud risk assessment. - Confirming the existence and value of external borrowings, cash and derivatives from financial institutions.
+- Discussions with management, internal audit and in-house legal counsel, including consideration of potential instances of non-compliance with laws and regulation and fraud. - Performing substantive testing over journals posted by management based on a variety of risk criteria arising from our fraud risk assessment. - Challenging assumptions and judgements made by management related to accounting estimates. - Confirming the existence and value of external borrowings, cash balances and derivatives from financial institutions.